Help! My Anxious Child Cries When Dropped Off at Daycare

 Instead of being critical and anxious about your child’s fear of school, how could you:

-3. Let go of your anxiety when it’s time to separate?
+3. Let go of your anxiety and connect well when it’s time to separate?

 4. Help your child channel their God-given sensitivity toward compassion for others? (a nice gift for a teacher or caregiver, encouraging another student, etc.)